 - Ensure easy accessibility to the bathroom.
 Complete a walk-through of the areas the individual spends time in to identify any obstacles he or she may face while accessing the bathroom.
 Specifically, reduce clutter, cords, or throw rugs in the senior’s walking path to avoid falls.

 - If an accident does happen…Maintain a relaxed demeanor to avoid offending (or further upsetting) the individual.
 Try responding with something like, “It seems like something may have spilled on your pants; let’s get you some clean clothes,” or “It looks like your pants are wet; that happens every now and then.”

 - Address unwillingness to keep products on.
 For those individuals who regularly try to remove incontinence products, begin addressing this by identifying the reason why this happens.
 If discomfort is an issue, try various kinds of products for one that may be more comfortable.
 Consider if your loved one may be trying to change if there’s a feeling of moisture.

 In all cases, pay close attention to the skin for signs and symptoms of rash or irritation, and contact his or her physician with any concerns.

-For additional incontinence care tips, support, or in-home solutions, contact Heaven at Home Senior Care, a leading provider of in-home senior care in Dallas, TX.
+For additional incontinence care tips, support, or in-home solutions, contact Heaven at Home Senior Care, a leading provider of home health in Denton, TX and the surrounding areas.
 Our trusted, professional caregivers are available to provide customized, in-home care solutions.
 Contact us at 866-381-0500 and see our full service area here.